Cartman Gets an Anal Probe: Plot

-Stan and Kyle meet Wendy at Stark's Pond, where she suggests using the machine lodged inside Cartman to contact the visitors.
+Stan and Kyle meet Wendy Testaburger at Stark's Pond, where she suggests using the machine lodged inside Cartman to contact the visitors.
 To lure them back, the children tie Cartman to a tree and, the next time he flatulates, a massive satellite dish emerges from his anus.
 The alien spaceship arrives and Ike jumps to safety once Kyle asks him to do an impression of "David Caruso's career".
 In the meantime, the visitors communicate with the cows in the area, having found them to be the most intelligent species on the planet.
 Cartman is again abducted by the aliens, but is returned to the bus stop the following day with pinkeye.

 Background

 The origins of South Park date back to 1992, when Trey Parker and Matt Stone, then students at the University of Colorado, created a Christmas-related animated short commonly known as "Jesus vs. Frosty".
 The low-budget, crudely made animation featured prototypes for the main characters of South Park.
 Fox Broadcasting Company executive Brian Graden saw the film, and in 1995, he commissioned Parker and Stone to create a second short that he could send to his friends as a video Christmas card.
 Titled The Spirit of Christmas (also known as "Jesus vs. Santa"), the short more closely resembled the style of the later series.
 The video was popular and widely shared, both by duplication and over the Internet.

 After the shorts began to generate interest for a possible television series, Fox hired Parker and Stone to develop a concept based on the shorts for the network.
 The duo conceived the series set in the Colorado town of South Park and revolving around the child characters Stan, Kyle, Kenny, and Cartman as main protagonists, and included a talking stool character named Mr. Hankey as one of the minor supporting characters.
 The inclusion of Mr. Hankey led to disputes between Fox and Parker and Stone, and further disagreements caused the duo to part ways with the network.
 Later, Comedy Central expressed interests in the series, and Parker and Stone created a pilot episode for the network.

 South Park was part of a reaction to the United States culture wars of the 1980s and 1990s, in which issues such as Murphy Brown's motherhood, Tinky Winky's sexuality, and the Simpsons' family values were extensively debated.
 The culture wars, and political correctness in particular, were driven by the belief that relativism was becoming more relevant to daily life, and thus what were perceived as "traditional" and reliable values were losing their place in American society.
 South Park, one scholar explains, "made a name for itself as rude, crude, vulgar, offensive, and potentially dangerous" within this debate about values.
 Its critics argued that Stan, Kyle, Cartman, and Kenny were poor role models for children while its supporters celebrated the show's defense of free speech.